yutotetuota/clminer2/README.md

 Credits
 =======
-CPUMiner-multi was forked from pooler's CPUMiner, and has been started by Lucas Jones.
+vipsminer was forked from pooler's CPUMiner, and has been started by Lucas Jones.
 * [konbu000](https://github.com/konbu000) supported vipstarcoin

 License